fenago/rabbitmq-jupyterlab/Lab_9_learning.md

-Although  an Erlang cookie is used to allow communication between nodes in a cluster, it still doesn\'t enable secure communication between these nodes.
+Although  an Erlang cookie is used to allow communication between nodes in a cluster, it still doesn't enable secure communication between these nodes.
 To do so, you need to enable SSL in the Erlang application that runs the RabbitMQ instance.
 For further details on how to enable SSL communication between nodes, you